outofmbufs/pidcontrol/README.md

 ## PID Algorithm Addons: PIDPlus class

-The simple PID algorithm works well enough in most cases, but sometimes modifications are needed to achieve adequate control.
-The class `PIDPlus` provides several such enhancements and a framework for adding more.
+The simple PID algorithm works well enough in most use cases.
+For others, the class `PIDPlus` provides several customizations (called "modifiers") and a framework for adding more.

-The following features are available as `PIDPlus` "modifiers":
+The following features are available as `PIDPlus` modifiers:

 - **Setpoint Ramping**: Any time *object*.setpoint is changed, instead of the change taking effect immediately it will be ramped-in over a configurable time period.
 In applications where the setpoint does indeed change midstream, this may be useful in reducing or eliminating abrupt control change behavior (especially overshoot).